Aethrone-Aerospace/Aethrone-Aerospace/README.md

 Every project we undertake adheres to the highest standards of safety, precision, and technological advancement.
 Our commitment to **quality**, **innovation**, and **customer satisfaction** drives our work and is reflected in the exceptional results we deliver across a range of products and services.

 ## 💡 **Why Aethrone Aerospace?**
-- **Innovative Technologies**: We integrate the latest advancements in AI, machine learning, and materials science to develop smarter, more efficient aerospace systems.
+- **Innovative Technologies**: We integrate the latest advancements in AI, machine learning,Computer Vision, and materials science to develop smarter, more efficient aerospace systems.
 - **Experienced Team**: Our multidisciplinary team has hands-on experience with real-world aerospace challenges and emerging technologies.
 - **Collaborative Partnerships**: We work closely with leading research institutions, industry experts, and defense organizations to deliver solutions that are reliable, scalable, and future-ready.

 ## 📈 **Get Involved**
-Our GitHub organization is a space where we share some of our most exciting projects, research, and code with the broader community.
-Explore our repositories to learn more about how we are driving innovation in the aerospace and defense industries.

 Whether you are an aerospace enthusiast, a fellow engineer, or a potential collaborator, we invite you to explore our work and join us on our mission to redefine the future of aerospace.